JFK, Mr. Zabee, and Mr. Briggs

 Have a Blessed Thanksgiving!

 * Supplication is not a word we use much these days.
-It basically means asking, even begging, for something with earnest and humility.
+It means asking, even begging, for something with earnestness and humility.

 Gratitude